$738 Find Cheap Flights to Europe – Compare and Save

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Europe, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from Australia to Europe, you should book around 4 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 26 weeks before departure.
+To get a below-average price on a flight from Australia to Europe, you should book around 5 weeks before departure, which saves you about 16% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 13 weeks before departure.

 Which is the cheapest airport to fly into in Europe?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Europe is Paris Charles de Gaulle Airport (CDG), with an average flight price of $1,351.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Europe is Istanbul Airport (IST), with an average flight price of $1,368.

 Good to know